statamic/docs/content/collections/docs/laravel-forge.md

 npm ci && npm run production
 ```

+If you're planning on using the Git integration, you may want to prevent content changes from the Control Panel from triggering "full" deployments in Laravel Forge.
+Learn more about this on the [Git Automation](/git-automation#customizing-commits) page.

 ## Advanced Control

 Laravel Forge also offers advanced control of queue workers, cron jobs, SSL certificates, database access, etc.